 The body produces new cells constantly.
 By using these natural remedies for dogs, the body will grow new healthy cells to replace the bad ones and with some patience, you will have a healthy dog.

-Oh, and here's a picture of Olive.
+Here's Olive.
 I fell in love with this dog.
 It doesn't matter that I didn't meet her in person.
 I heard so much about her through her owner I felt I knew her.

 In a relentless pursuit to find a cure, Olive's owner contacted me and Sandra King of Dog Nutrition Naturally.
 Together, we went through the process.
 Violet was a rescue from a puppy mill that came with lots of challenges.
 Talk about happy endings.
 I love it!

 I wish that for you as well.